-Science is a continual process of observation, understanding, modelling, testing and prediction.
+Science is a continual process of observation, understanding, modelling, testing, and prediction.
 The prediction of a long-term trend in global warming from increasing greenhouse gases is robust and has been confirmed by a growing body of evidence.
-Nevertheless, understanding (for example, of cloud dynamics, and of climate variations on centennial and decadal timescales and on regional-to-local spatial scales) remains incomplete.
-All of these are areas of active research.
+Nevertheless, understanding of certain aspects of climate change remains incomplete.
+Examples include natural climate variations on decadal-to-centennial timescales and regional-to-local spatial scales and cloud responses to climate change, which are all areas of active research.

 Comparisons of model predictions with observations identify what is well-understood and, at the same time, reveal uncertainties or gaps in our understanding.
 This helps to set priorities for new research.
 Vigilant monitoring of the entire climate system—the atmosphere, oceans, land, and ice—is therefore critical, as the climate system may be full of surprises.